jamesrayman/Ero/docs/euclid.md

 ## Literals

-Literals are straightforward specifications of objects.
+Literals are straightforward specifications of objects, the simplest type of expression.
 Below is a list of all types of literals in Euclid:

 ### Real Literals